erikfredner/cv/cv.md

 fredner@stanford.edu · fredner.org

 ## Education
-**Stanford University** \hfill 2014-Present\
+**Stanford University**\
 Ph.D. in English expected June 2020\
-Graduate Certificate in Digital Humanities
+Graduate Certificate in Digital Humanities\
+2014-

-**Harvard Graduate School of Education** \hfill 2011-2012\
+**Harvard Graduate School of Education**\
-Teacher Education Program
+Teacher Education Program\
+2011-2012

-**Oxford University** \hfill 2010-2011\
+**Oxford University**\
-Visiting Student in English
+Visiting Student in English\
+2010-2011

-**Harvard University** \hfill 2008-2012\
+**Harvard University**\
-A.B. *magna cum laude* in English
+A.B. *magna cum laude* in English\
+2008-2012

+## Fellowships, Honors, and Awards
+City University of New York-Stanford Exchange Fellowship \hfill 2018-2019

+G.J.
+Pigott Scholars Program Fellowship \hfill 2017-2018

+Stanford English Excellence in Teaching Prize \hfill 2016-2017

 ## Writing and Research
 ### Dissertation
-*Average, American: Fictions of Equality After the American Civil War* \
+*Average, American: Fictions of Equality After the Civil War* \
 Supervised by Gavin Jones, Mark McGurl, Paula Moya, and Mark Algee-Hewitt

 ### Journal Articles
-Fredner, Erik.
 “Average Americans: Hamlin Garland’s ‘Problem of Individual Life.’”\
 Under review at *Nineteenth-Century Literature*.

-Fredner, Erik; Porter, J.D.
 "Counting on the *Norton Anthology of American Literature*."\
+Co-authored with Porter, J.D.\
-Under review at *New Literary History*.
+Under review at *American Literature*.

 ### Edited Collections

+*Suspense: A Study in Digital Narratology.*\
-Algee-Hewitt, Mark; Droge, Abigail; Eccles, Tasha; Frank, Morgan; Fredner, Erik; Porter, J.D.; Shephard, Andrew; Walser, Hannah.
-"Methods." *Suspense: A Study in Digital Narratology.* Preparing manuscript for submission.
+Co-authored with Algee-Hewitt, Mark; Droge, Abigail; Eccles, Tasha; Frank, Morgan; Porter, J.D.; Shephard, Andrew; Walser, Hannah.\

-Fredner, Erik.
-"Synchronic and Diachronic Suspense." *Suspense: A Study in Digital Narratology*.
 Preparing manuscript for submission.

+“The Novel as Data.”\
-Algee-Hewitt, Mark; Fredner, Erik; Walser, Hannah.
-“The Novel as Data.” *The Cambridge Companion to the Novel.* Ed.
-Bulson, Eric.
-2018.
+Co-authored with Algee-Hewitt, Mark; Walser, Hannah.\
+*The Cambridge Companion to the Novel.* \hfill 2018

-McClure, David; Algee-Hewitt, Mark; Douris, Steele; Fredner, Erik; Walser, Hannah.
-“Organizing corpora at the Stanford Literary Lab: Balancing simplicity and flexibility in metadata management.” *Proceedings of the Workshop on Challenges in the Management of Large Corpora and Big Data and Natural Language Processing*.
-2017.
+“Organizing corpora at the Stanford Literary Lab: Balancing simplicity and flexibility in metadata management.”\
+Co-authored with McClure, David; Algee-Hewitt, Mark; Douris, Steele; Walser, Hannah.\
+*Proceedings of the Workshop on Challenges in the Management of Large Corpora and Big Data and Natural Language Processing*. \hfill 2017

-### Research Collaborations
-Cohen, Kenneth; McGrath, Laura; Algee-Hewitt, Mark; Asleson, Robyn; Porter, J.D.; Fredner, Erik; Lindemann, Charlotte; Mavrody, Nika; Sherman, Alex; Winner, Kathryn.
-"The Stuff of Fame: Material and Printed Constructions of Renown in American History."
-Stanford Literary Lab and Smithsonian Institution.
-Lead data scientist conducting analysis to support exhibitions to be installed at the Smithsonian National Museum of American History and National Portrait Gallery in 2024.

-Algee-Hewitt, Mark; Fredner, Erik.
-"Typicality."
-Stanford Literary Lab.
-2018.

-Algee-Hewitt, Mark; Bronstein, Michaela; Droge, Abigail; Fredner, Erik; Heuser, Ryan; Manshel, Xander; Nomura, Nichole; Porter, J.D.; Walser, Hannah.
-"Microgenres."
-Stanford Literary Lab.
-2017.

-Algee-Hewitt, Mark; Fredner, Erik; McIntosh, Whitney; Stedman, Stephen.
-"Security."
-Stanford Literary Lab.
-2015.

-### Public Writing
-“Finding needles in 34 million haystacks.” *Techne*.
-[Forthcoming].

-“How many novels have been published in English?
-An Attempt.” *Techne*.
-2017.

-"Renowned Stanford poet Eavan Boland interrogates identity and nationhood in new collection." *The Humanities at Stanford*.
-2015.

-"Stanford literary scholar: White whales and the 'Melville Effect.'" *The Humanities at Stanford*.
-2015.

-"Stanford scholar questions whether traditional statues are an appropriate way to commemorate Mandela." *The Humanities at Stanford*.
-2014.

-## Fellowships, Honors, and Awards
-City University of New York-Stanford Exchange Fellowship \hfill 2018-2019

-Pigott Scholars Program Fellowship \hfill 2017-2018

-Stanford English Excellence in Teaching Prize \hfill 2016-2017
-\newpage

 ## University Teaching
 ### Courses Designed and Taught